jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

+ - In the game, Lorieniso is one of the NPCs found in the Gestral Village.
+Clearly named after Lorien Testard, the composer of the OST for this game.
  - This is the Gestral's Goblin Matron / Gestral Tutor.
 Adapted from Yisan, the Wanderer Bard
  - 20/09/2025: Initial playtesting shows this is quite broken in multiples.
 Made into a legendary creature and changed P/T to 1/3